Vegan Peanut Butter Cookies with Himalayan Tartary Buckwheat—Gluten-Free

 Vegan peanut butter cookies with Himalayan Tartary Buckwheat are nutrient-dense.

-You can also add any of your favorite gluten-free flours to HTB, such as oat, almond, sorghum, milletgarbanzo bean, and more.
+You can also add any of your favorite gluten-free flours to HTB, such as oat, almond, sorghum, millet, garbanzo bean, and more.
+However when it comes to sweets and Himalayan Tartary Buckwheat, I have a soft spot for organic coconut flour.
+It’s fine, tasty, and offsets the earthiness of HTB.

 Equipment